Mission San Francisco de la Espada: Espada Acequia

 Mission San Francisco de la Espada's acequia and aqueduct can still be seen today.
 The main ditch continues to carry water to the mission and its former farm lands.
 This water is still used by residents living on these neighboring lands.

 The use of acequias was originally brought to the arid regions of Spain and Portugal by the Romans and the Moors.
-When Franciscans missionaries arrived in the desert Southwest they found the system worked well in the hot, dry environment.
+When Franciscan missionaries arrived in the desert Southwest they found the system worked well in the hot, dry environment.

-In order to distribute water to the missions along the San Antonio River, Franciscan missionaries oversaw the construction of seven gravity-flow ditches, dams, and at least one aqueduct — a 15 mi network that irrigated approximately 3500 acre of land.
+In order to distribute water to the missions along the San Antonio River, Franciscan missionaries oversaw the construction of seven gravity-flow ditches, dams, and at least one aqueduct – a 15 mi network that irrigated approximately 3500 acre of land.